Shopify/turbograft/README.md

 - no ancestor of the input has the `data-tg-remote-noserialize` attribute

 The `data-tg-remote-noserialize` is useful in scenarios where a whole section of the page should be editable, i.e. not `disabled`, but should only conditionally be submitted to the server.

+## Head Asset Tracking
+### NOTE: This functionality is experimental, has changed significantly since 0.3.0, and may change again in the future before 1.0
+The Turbohead module allows you to track css and javascript assets in the head of the document and change them intelligently.
+This can be useful in large applications which want to lighten their asset weight by splitting their script and style bundles by area.

+When a `<script>` or `<link>` tag with a unique name in it's `data-turbolinks-track` is encountered in a response document Turbograft will insert it into the active DOM and, if it's a script, force it to execute.

+If an asset with a different `src`/`href` but the same `data-turbolinks-track` value is found upstream, turbograft will force a full page refresh.
+This prevents potential multiple executions of a script bundle when a new version of your app is shipped.

+As of version `0.4.0`, this functionality has been made backwards compatible.
+If `data-turbolinks-track="true"` head assets are present, turbograft will cause a full page refresh when the set is changed in any way.

 ## Example App